osuAkatsuki/bancho.py/README.md

 you will need to create a database for bancho.py to store persistent data.

-the server uses this database to store metadata & logs, such as user accounts and stats, beatmaps and beatmapsets, chat channels, tourney mappools and more.
+the server uses this database to store metadata & logs, such as user accounts and stats, beatmaps and beatmap sets, chat channels, tourney mappools and more.

 ```sh
 # login to mysql's shell with root - the default admin account